-- Do you offer same-gender accommodation?
+- Do you offer same-sex accommodation?

 The majority of our accommodation is mixed gender but we cannot guarantee mixed gender.
-We do offer single-gender accommodation and you would select that option as part of your application process and it is guaranteed.
+We do offer single-sex accommodation and you would select that option as part of your application process and it is guaranteed.